 In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value Per Share (or its equivalent) (ASU 2015-07).
 ASU 2015-07 removes the requirement to categorize within the fair value hierarchy investments for which fair values are estimated using the net asset value practical expedient provided by Accounting Standards Codification 820, Far Value Measurement.
-ASU 2015-07 is effective for fiscal years beginning after December 15, 2015, with retrospective application to all periods presented.
-Early application is permitted.
-The adoption of ASU 2015-07 is not expected to have a material impact on the Plan's financial statements.
+ASU 2015-07 was effective for fiscal years beginning after December 15, 2015, with retrospective application to all periods presented.
+Management elected to adopt ASU 2015-07 effective January 1, 2015 and applied it retrospectively to the 2014 financial statements.
+The impact of adopting ASU 2015-07 was to remove the categorization of the collective trust from the fair value hierarchy table.